-The software used in the 2005 ICT literacy test was purpose-built and customised to the laptop computers on which the tests were delivered.
+The software used in the 2008 ICT literacy test was purpose-built to be delivered either on stand-alone computers or through a school or internet-based network.
 Unfortunately it is not possible to provide live working versions of the software for use in schools.

-Three of the 2005 assessment modules have been made available for schools to view.
-These demonstration modules can be viewed either as PowerPoint presentations or as animated videos.
-The PowerPoint presentations are static screens of each of the assessment tasks and questions in each module.
-The videos show each module being completed.
-The responses in the video demonstration are designed to reflect typical rather than ideal student responses and as such do not always show the best possible response to each task.
+Two of the 2008 assessment modules have been made available for schools to view.
+These demonstration modules can be viewed as PowerPoint presentations.
+The PowerPoint presentations are static screens of each of the assessment tasks and questions in each module and include some additional notes for teachers about the assessment environment and specific tasks and questions.
+Scoring guides for the two modules are also available for download.